-It’s critical that the total wattage of your solar panel array is able to sustain your daily energy usage.
+The total wattage of your solar panel array must be able to sustain your daily energy usage.
 But how many watts is enough?

 100-watts?
 300-watts?
 More?

-That answer is entirely dependent on how much electric power you require to power and charge all your electronic devices (lights, laptop, heater, etc).
+That answer depends on how much electric power you require to charge all your electronic devices (lights, laptop, heater, etc).

-In general, unless you’re running a bare bones electrical system, we would recommend at least 200-300W worth of solar panels.
+Unless you’re running a bare-bones electrical system, we recommend at least 200-300W worth of solar panels.

 Interested to learn more?
 Van Life Solar Calculator

-If you really want to get technical, knowing the actual dimensions of your vehicle’s roof is a good place to start.
+If you want to get technical, knowing the actual dimensions of your vehicle’s roof is an excellent place to start.

-This is exactly what we did when planning our solar build.
+This is precisely what we did when planning our solar build.

-Using Adobe Illustrator, we simply superimposed the dimensions of the Newpowa solar panels on a rectangle area representing our Ford Transit roof.
+Using Adobe Illustrator, we superimposed the dimensions of the Newpowa solar panels on a rectangular area representing our Ford Transit roof.
 We saw that the panels would neatly fit in the rear end of our van with plenty of distance away from our MaxxAir vent fan.

 3. Is Stealth Important?

-How important is stealth camping for you?
+How vital is stealth camping for you?
 Only you will be able to answer that question.
-If it’s a top priority for you, rigid solar panels may not be your best option.
+If it’s your top priority, rigid solar panels may not be your best option.
 Even without a roof rack, rigid solar panels can be seen and identified from the roadside to people who know how to look out for them.

 Aka: The police and potential thieves.

-If camping discreetly is your thing, look into flexible solar panels or even suitcase panels to meet your needs.
+If camping discreetly is your thing, consider flexible solar panels or even suitcase panels to meet your needs.

 Related read: Why Stealth Vans Are A Terrible Idea

-Rigid solar panels for your campervan should be the ideal choice if long term vanlife is in your plans.
+Rigid solar panels for your campervan should be ideal if long-term van life is in your plans.

-If you decide to go with rigid solar panels, you’ll either need to install a roof rack or drill the panels directly onto your van’s roof.
+If you decide to use rigid solar panels, you’ll need to install a roof rack or drill the panels directly onto your van’s roof.
 But with holes comes the risk of leaks when it rains.
-And leaks are nobody’s idea of a good time, especially for vanlifers.
+And leaks are nobody’s idea of a good time, especially for van lifers.

-In our Installing Solar Panels post, we took great pains to make sure our drill holes were water tight.
+In our Installing Solar Panels post, we took great pains to ensure our drill holes were watertight.
 And so far…so good.

 But if drilling holes in your campervan’s roof makes you queasy, flexible solar panels might be the way to go.
-Further up in this post, we linked to a YouTube video with instructions on how to install flexible solar panels on a RV roof using only tape.
+Further up in this post, we linked to a YouTube video with instructions on installing flexible solar panels on an RV roof using only tape.
 No screws were used.

 But…our opinion?
 Just skip the tilt mount.
 Why?

 1. Parking nightmare: Tilt mounts only tilt in one direction.
-Which means you’ll have to park your campervan in exactly the right way so that the panels can be tilted towards the sun.
+This means you’ll have to park your campervan in precisely the right way so that the panels can be tilted towards the sun.
 That’s a hassle.